Global existence of weak solutions to viscoelastic phase separation: Part I Regular Case: Introduction

 Taking also hydrodynamic effects into account yields the Navier-Stokes-Cahn-Hilliard system which has been studied in, e.g., \cite{Abels.2009,Boyer.1999}.
 Including the viscoelastic effects leads to the Navier-Stokes-Cahn-Hilliard-Oldroyd-B system, for which the well-posedness of strong solutions has been studied in \cite{Chupin.2003}.
 Recent results focus on the so-called non-local Cahn-Hilliard equations, see, e.g., \cite{Giacomin.1997,Giacomin.1998}.
 The non-local diffusion term has a better structure and allows one to obtain better regularity properties and the maximum principles for degenerate mobility functions and singular potentials \cite{Colli.2012,Frigeri.2015,Londen.2011}.
 As far as we are aware, it is not clear how to obtain the local Cahn-Hilliard equation from the non-local one, see \cite{Melchionna.3262018}.
 In \cite{Abels.2008,Barrett.2018,Feireisl.2016,Lowengrub.1998} time evolution of compressible polymer mixtures has been studied and the existence of global weak solutions was shown.\\

 Although the model of Zhou, Zhang and E was successfully used for numerical simulations of spinodal decomposition, see, e.g.~\cite{Zhou.2006, Strasser.2018}, its mathematical analysis was open.
 The purpose of this paper is to fill this gap and investigate the \emph{existence of global weak solutions} of a related viscoelastic phase separation model.
 More precisely, our model is similar to the viscoelastic phase separation model of Zhou et al., but we consider the diffusive Peterlin model for the time evolution of the elastic conformation tensor instead of the classical Oldroyd-B model.
 The Peterlin model \cite{LukacovaMedvidova.2015} can be viewed as a nonlinear generalization of the classical Oldroyd-B model.
-Thus, our existence result also applies to the model of Zhou et al.~with additional small diffusive terms in the Oldroyd-B equations.\\
+Thus, our existence result also applies to the model of Zhou et al.~with additional small diffusive terms in the Oldroyd-B equations.
+Following Barrett and S\"uli \cite{sueli} we note that the diffusive term appearing in the evolution equation for the conformation tensor should not be seen as a regularizing term but rather an outcome of physical modelling allowing a heterogeneous fluid velocity around a dumbbell.
+Indeed, as investigated by M\'alek et al. \cite{Malek} the stress diffusion term can be interpreted either as a consequence of a nonlocal energy storage mechanism or as a consequence of a nonlocal entropy production mechanism, see also \cite{degond, shieber} for related studies. \\